rohit129/linux_troubleshooting_log/essential_commands_for_managing_accounts.md

       ```uid=602(rohit) gid=602(rohit) groups=602(rohit),29(sudo)```

-      This will give the id of the user as well as group id to which your user belongs.
+      It shows the id of the user as well as group id to which the user belongs.

       **Step-1:** *Change the name of login:*
       ```